Interstellar-Network/Interstellar-Book/src/2M2_demo_tutorial.md

 [How to install an APK on Android](https://www.lifewire.com/install-apk-on-android-4177185)

- WARNING: ensure that your device is configure for english.
+ > WARNING: ensure that your device is 64 bits/ARMv8: You can check using eg https://play.google.com/store/apps/details?id=com.finalwire.aida64&pcampaignid=web_share

+>Click on CPU
+The circled line MUST say 64 bits ARMv8 or something like that; it MUST NOT mention 32 bits or it will not be installable

 ##### 1.2.2 on an emulator